WindhoverLabs/airliner/core/base/tools/commander/README.md

 ## Usage
 ### Environment Generation
-Before using the code, the python environment is to be set for the script to run corrently.
+Before using the code, the python environment is to be set for the script to run correctly.
 We do this by setting up a virtual environment for the script.
 This is done by invoking the following set of commands in this folder.